 The Crystal Cave was almost a very short-lived project.
 Carr destroyed it along with most of the Swap Meet in 2008 when it looked like the City of Yucca Valley was going to claim the whole piece of land under eminent domain.

-Anyone who stops by to see the cave can look in the windows, but if you are lucky enough to be there at the same time as Carr, he may let you in to meditate alone for a while.
+Anyone who stops by to see the cave can look in the windows, but if you were lucky enough to have visited there when Carr was present, he might have let you in to meditate alone for a while.
 A plaque quotes Carr’s desire to make his creation so beautiful that no one would be able “get up the nerve to bulldoze it for any reason.”